-&lt;sup>59 The Enhanced Regulatory Model provides for a cost-effectiveness evaluation to review customer-facing activities that relies on a revenue requirements analysis as descried in Chapter 6 and 7 of this report. -However, the evaluation recognizes that base rate case model to provide a framework that the Department may expeditiously adopt to encourage the utilities to facilitate enhancement of the electric distribution systems.
+The Office of the Attorney General requests that the Department issue an order to adopt the Enhanced Regulatory Model; a generic investigation is not needed to do so.
+The model builds on the existing base rate case model to provide a framework that the Department may expeditiously adopt to encourage the utilities to facilitate enhancement of the electric distribution systems.
 As such, the utilities may move forward by facilitating enhancement of the electric distribution system, and will then be required to file a rate case to obtain recovery of costs.
 As explained below, the Department should take three main steps to implement the model:

-- Increase the reliability standards provided under the Department's Service Quality Guidelines to facilitate reliability related grid-facing investments; - Require the utilities to file a report on their grid-facing activities, which would then be implemented by the utilities after stakeholder input subject to review in a base rate case as outlined in the Enhanced Regulatory Model, and; - Open investigations into Time Varying Rates ("TVR"), and Direct Load Control ("DLC") primarily to evaluate the utilities' roles in providing such services to their customers.
+- Increase the reliability standards provided under the Department's Service Quality Guidelines to facilitate reliability related grid-facing investments; - Require the utilities to file a report on their grid-facing activities, which could then be implemented by the utilities after stakeholder input subject to review in a base rate case as outlined in the Enhanced Regulatory Model, and; - Open investigations into Time Varying Rates ("TVR"), and Direct Load Control ("DLC") primarily to evaluate the utilities' roles in providing such services to their customers.